orlp/vim-bunlink/readme.md

 buffer is truly deleted. `:Bwipeout [B]` works like `:Bdelete` but also wipes out the buffer afterwards (see `:h bwipeout`).

-All commands warn if you have unsaved changes, which can be bypassed by adding `!`.
+All commands warn you if you're trying to delete a buffer with unsaved changes, which can be bypassed by adding `!`.
+However `:Bunlink` never warns you if you're viewing the buffer in a second window, as there's no risk of losing your changes then.

 ## Installation